 The Working Group on Freedom of Opinion and Expression seeks to foster collaboration among the Governing Council member states and civil society organizations to promote freedom of opinion and counter the trends that suppress it.
 Areas of collaboration include coordinated multilateral activity and consensus-building initiatives, joint advocacy and programmatic projects to address journalist safety and existing restrictive measures.

 The Working Group on Women and Democracy provides a platform to discuss and foster women’s political participation, representation and leadership through: identifying and promoting best practices facilitating women’s democratic access to and participation in the political sphere; and recommending guidelines for governments aimed at ensuring equal participation and representation for women in the political sphere.

 The Working Group on Education for Democracy serves as a platform for exchanging knowledge in the field of education.
 The Working Group’s efforts are further complimented with diplomacy and a strong voice within global institutions to address challenges in countries undergoing democratic transitions as well as those considered vulnerable democracies.

 The Working Group on Elections serves as a platform for dialogue and international engagement on election-related topics.
 It brings together government representatives, national electoral institutions as well as regional and international organizations to assist electoral management bodies of countries.

-The Working Group discusses and makes recommendations on issues related to the effectiveness of the structure of the Community of Democracies.
+The Working Group on CoD Governance and Effectiveness discusses and makes recommendations on issues related to the effectiveness of the structure of the Community of Democracies.
 It contributes to the development of further rules, procedures and working methods.